babylonhealth/android-playbook/recruitment/design_questions.md

 During the UI interview you can get questions about Android UI and the Android framework components.
 Some examples below:

+#### Warmup

+These warmup questions are meant to be quick and simple.
+The purpose is to let the candidate explain something they are familiar with to remove a bit of pressure.

+- In your current company or pet projects, What's the best piece of UI you have implemented recently? or you are most proud of?
+- Do you like to read about or try new UI components when they are released?

 #### Views
 - Android components (view, custom views, fragments..)
 - Do you have experience with custom views?